patrickfrey/mewa/doc/faq.md

 ### How to implement type contexts, e.g. the Pascal "WITH", the C++ "using", etc...?

-In the example **language1**, a context list is an object bound to a scope.
-The enclosed scopes inherit the context list from the parent scope.
+In the example **language1**, the context list used for resolving types of free identifiers is bound to the current scope.
-A "WITH" or "using" defines the context list for the current scope as a copy of the inherited context list if not defined yet.
-It then attaches the new context member to it.
+A "WITH" or "using" defines the context list for the current scope as a copy of the context list of the innermost enclosing scope if not defined yet and adds the type created from the argument of the "WITH" or "using" command to it.

 <a name="inheritance"/>